dag10/sfml-platformer/README.md

 Description
 ---

 An incomplete 2D side-scrolling platform game I worked on from 2010-2011 using [SFML](http://www.sfml-dev.org) 1.6.
+I'm no longer actively developing it.

 It's pretty modular, so it shouldn't be too difficult to make your own singleplayer/multiplayer game modification.
 Active development is dead, however.
 Plus there's a few bugs and memory leaks, but overall it's fairly solid.